nurpax/c64jasm/docs-src/docs/index.md

 Use `!for` to repeat a particular set of instructions or data statements.

-Repeating code generation.
 For-loops are typically written using the built-in `range()` function that returns an array of integers.
 This works similar to Python's `range` built-in.

 ```c64
 !let xyptr = $40   ; alias zero-page $40 to xyptr